Deconfounded Image Captioning: A Causal Retrospect: Experiments

-\textbf{MS-COCO~\cite{chen2015microsoft}.} We validated our models on MS-COCO IC dataset.
+\textbf{MS COCO~\cite{chen2015microsoft}.} We validated our models on MS COCO IC dataset.
 In particular, our models were tested on two different splits: Karpathy split~\cite{karpathy2015deep} and the official online test split, which divide the whole dataset into $113,287/5,000/5,000$ and $82,783/40,504/40,775$ images for training/validation/test, respectively.
 We followed previous researches to pre-process our captions~\cite{anderson2018bottom,yang2019auto}.
 At last we trimmed each caption to a maximum of $16$ words and had a vocabulary of $10,369$ words by removing the words which appear less than $5$ times.

-\textbf{ConceptNet~\cite{liu2004conceptnet}.} ConceptNet has structures denoted as \texttt{Subject Relation Object}.
-We used the nouns, verbs, and adjectives which appear more than 20 times in MS-COCO IC set to search for the related structures.
-We removed the structure if it contains a word out of the caption vocabulary or its weight is lower than 2.5.
-Finally, we had a semantic structure set $\bm{Z}$ with 9,590 elements.
+\textbf{ConceptNet~\cite{liu2004conceptnet}.} ConceptNet has abundant commonsense structures which have the form of ``subject-predicate-object'' and each of them is assigned with an importance weight.
+We used the nouns, verbs, and adjectives which appear more than 20 times in MS COCO captioning dataset as the keywords to collect the related structures and all these 1,342 keywords were used to construct the dictionary $\bm{S}$.
+For each commonsense structure in ConceptNet, if its importance weight is larger than 2.5 and if both the subject and object of this structure are our keywords, we collected it.
+Finally, we had a semantic structure set with 9,590 structures and they were used to build the dictionary $\bm{Z}$.